andrewhowdencom/x40.link/README.md

 Quite a bit of work remains in this project before it becomes "production-ready!"
 For example,

 1. The definition of the project as a container
-2. The deployment on a cloud infrastructure provider (e.g., Kubernetes)
 3. The configuration of a public cloud (e.g., Terraform)
 4. Observability instrumentation (e.g., logs, metrics, traces, profiling)
 5. Data Backups (e.g. Scheduled, Commit Logs and so on)